 |Establishing connection||Warming up||Preparing to begin work|

-For any state that represents a server's inability or refusal to accept entity arrivals even though the server is not necessarily full, a common implementation involves an Enabled Gate block preceding the server.
+For any state that represents a server inability or refusal to accept entity arrivals even though the server is not necessarily full, a common implementation involves an Entity Gate block preceding the server.

-The gate prevents entity access to the server whenever the gate's control signal at the en input port is zero or negative.
-The logic that creates the en signal determines whether or not the server is in a failure state.
-You can implement such logic using the MATLAB Function block, using a subsystem containing logic blocks, or using Stateflow® charts to transition among a finite number of server states.
+The gate prevents entity access to the server whenever the gate control message at the inport port at the top of the block carries zero or negative values.
+The logic that creates the control message determines whether the server is in a failure state.
+You can implement such logic using the Simulink Function block, using a Message Send block, or using Stateflow® charts to transition among a finite number of server states.

-For an example in which an Enabled Gate block precedes a server, see Control Joint Availability of Two Servers.
+This example shows an instance in which an Entity Gate block precedes a server.
 The example is not specifically about a failure state, but the idea of controlling access to a server is similar.
-Also, you can interpret the Signal Latch block with the st output signal enabled as a two-state machine that changes state when read and write events occur.
+It models a stochastically occurring failure that lasts for some amount of time.

 Note: A gate prevents new entities from arriving at the server but does not prevent the current entity from completing its service.
 If you want to eject the current entity from the server upon a failure occurrence, then you can use the preemption feature of the server to replace the current entity with a high-priority "placeholder" entity.